awsdocs/iam-user-guide/doc_source/cloudtrail-integration.md

 ### Example cross\-account AWS STS API events in CloudTrail log files<a name="stscloudtrailexample"></a>

 The IAM user named `JohnDoe` in account 777788889999 calls the AWS STS `AssumeRole` action to assume the role `EC2-dev` in account 111122223333\.
+The account administrator requires users to set a source identity equal to their user name when assuming the role\.
+The user passes in the source identity value of `JohnDoe`\.

 ```
 {